Management Planning and the Rideau Canal

 This process helps to ensure Parks Canada delivers on its commitments to heritage places on behalf of Canadians.
-It also provides an opportunity for Indigenous peoples, residents, boaters, visitors and all types of partners to voice their ideas and thoughts.
+It also provides an opportunity for Indigenous peoples, residents, boaters, visitors and all types of stakeholders to share their ideas and thoughts.